mwd5650/ami-manager/README.md

 # ami-manager

+###Disclaimer:
+This is very raw, and while it works is not very rubust "yet".
+I'll be adding the command line option processingto make this much more robust.
+Moral of the store is....don't laugh or ridicule, I've very aware of how basic this code is.
+My point was to get it function for my own purposes...I'll add spit and polish later, or if you want I'll be very grateful or assistance.

+###ami-manager:
-ami-manager aims to be a quick way to manage AWS AMIs and related snapshots.
+aims to be a quick way to manage AWS AMIs and related snapshots.
 Currently it is only functional to deregister AMIs and delete the related snapshots.

 It requires [boto3](https://github.com/boto/boto3) (AWS Python SDK).